aholkner/bacon/doc/reference.rst

 .. data:: resource_dir

 	Path to resources.
-Set to the working directory by default during development, and the executable
+Set to the script directory by default during development, and the executable directory for frozen applications.

 .. autofunction:: get_resource_path